 Desert Spring Church is proud to partner with Family Promise of Las Vegas to help local homeless families secure jobs and homes.
-We house several families for one week four times per year.
-We give them shelter, food and fellowship, and are blessed in return.
+We house several families for one week several times per year.
+We give them shelter, food and fellowship, and we are blessed in return.

 There’s a huge reward in connecting with people who are different than you, and seeing the results of your donated time, food, and genuine care.